c-herten/thesis/README.md

 # 1. Process data
 source("data-processing.R")

-# This step can theoretically be skipped and the dataset, called `final_data.csv`, stored in the `data/` folder can be used right away for analysis.

 # 2. Run analysis
 source("methodology.R")

 # 3. Generate visualizations and tables
 source("create-plots.R")
 ```

+The first step can theoretically be skipped and the dataset, called `final_data.csv`, stored in the `data/` folder can be used right away for analysis.

 ### **References**

 [1] Arkhangelsky, D. (2019). synthdid: Synthetic Difference-in-Difference Estimation. https://github.com/synth-inference/synthdid